Flexi Medical Certificate

 - Digital Product Owner and Product Manager — to validate scope, prioritization, and release feasibility

-- Accessibility Team — to ensure WCAG compliance, screen reader support, and inclusive interaction patterns
+- Accessibility Team — o ensure WCAG compliance, screen‑reader support, and inclusive interaction patterns

 - Comms and Content Team — to refine tone, language clarity, and emotional resonance

-- Cultural Advisors and Service Delivery Leads — to align with diverse client needs and frontline realities
+- Co‑designers — to ensure the experience remained grounded in client needs and frontline realities

 Session goals